ValidWorks/validworks-contract/README.md

 <!-- WALKTRHOUGH -->
 ## Walkthrough

 There are 4 stages to a Gig, namely Open, InOrder, Delivered and DeliveryAccepted.
-At every stage, both sellers and buyers will only certain number of actions available to them.
+At every stage, both sellers and buyers will only have certain number of actions available to them.
 Calling functions not available at a particular stage will result in failed transactions.

 ### Open